gustavorviana/Sharp-Orm/README.md

-Sharp Orm is a **BETA** library that simplifies the creation of database query.
-Tested with Mysql and Microsoft Sql Server, but also has sqlite compatibility.
+Sharp Orm is a library that simplifies the creation of database query.
+Tested with Mysql, Microsoft Sql Server and SQLite.

 There are two ways to work with the library, defining a global configuration or passing the configuration in each query.